TREE LIFE

 Sharing vehicles means that there is a meeting place where additional vehicles can be left in a safe place.
 It thus means that people must be disciplined enough to arrive at the meeting place before take-off time, or they will have to find their own way to the venue.
 There are a few advantages to sharing vehicles to a far off destination:

-• Fewer vehicles translates into a saving of fuel.
+• Fewer vehicles translate into a saving of fuel.

 • Can’t get lost in getting to the venue.